Cherry blossoms along Kanchogai Street

 summary

-Hirosaki Park is not the only place to see cherry blossoms in Aomori Prefecture.
-In addition to the five spots introduced in this article, there are many other famous cherry blossom spots throughout the prefecture.
-Be sure to find your own cherry blossom spot and enjoy the arrival of spring.
+Hirosaki Park isn't the only place to see cherry blossoms in Aomori Prefecture.
+Besides the five spots introduced in this article, there are many other famous cherry blossom viewing spots throughout the prefecture.
+We encourage you to find your own favorite cherry blossom spot and fully enjoy the arrival of spring!

 Other articles